buildingSMART/BCF-XML/Documentation/README.md

 Element | Optional | Description |
 :-----------|:------------|:------------
-CameraViewPoint | No | Camera location
-CameraDirection | No | Camera direction
+CameraViewPoint | No | Camera location, always in meters CameraDirection | No | Camera direction
 CameraUpVector | No | Camera up vector ViewToWorldScale | No | Vertical scaling from view to world